jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

 price are greater than 10k euros; otherwise, it's less than 10k euros per m2.

-For the 1st, 2nd and 4th district, almost sold apartments are smaller than 50 m2, but their price per m2 varies widely to nearly 2 million euros; for the 8th, 16th and 17th district, almost sold apartments' price also arrive more than 2 million euros, but their area varies widely to 200 m2; moreover, there are also apartments whose unit price and area don't vary that widely, as in 13th, 18th, 19th and 20th district, most of the apartments here are smaller than 100 m2 and cheaper than 1 million euros, so than less than 10k euros per m2.
+For the 1st, 2nd and 4th district, almost sold apartments are smaller than 50 m2, but their price varies widely to nearly 2 million euros; for the 8th, 16th and 17th district, almost sold apartments' price also arrive more than 2 million euros, but their area varies widely to 200 m2; moreover, there are also apartments whose unit price and area don't vary that widely, as in 13th, 18th, 19th and 20th district, most of the apartments here are smaller than 100 m2 and cheaper than 1 million euros, so than less than 10k euros per m2.

 ## Price evolution in terms of timing?